How Much Water Should A Diabetic Drink Daily – Best Benefits

 6. If you are an older adult, as older adults may not feel thirsty even when they are dehydrated.

-7. If you are an athlete, as they may need to drink more water than sedentary people, due to the increased fluid loss through sweating.
+7. If you are an athlete, you may need to drink more water than sedentary people, due to the increased fluid loss through sweating.

 8. If you are planning to engage in activities that can lead to excessive sweating or fluid loss, such as hiking, running, or spending time in hot weather.